 Humans’ awareness of what’s going on is sufficient for them to decide not to participate in the abuse.
 But besides that, on a deeper level, behind the argument that “the problem is that they don’t know”, lies the speciesist assumption that humans should be presented with all the available information, all the reasons and rationales for stopping their systematic abuse, first, and then they will decide whether to stop or not.

 A non-speciesist claim on the other hand would be that nonhumans should be free from their exploitation first and regardless of humans’ decision or opinion.

 It shouldn’t be about what humans know or don’t know, or willing or not willing to do - as it’s not about them.
 It’s about stopping the suffering of their victims.
 Morality shouldn’t be about humans and their journey of gaining knowledge, and self-improvement and redemption.

 Choosing to inform humans about their daily torturing of animals is accepting and reinforcing the concept that it is humans' decision whether or not to change the way they treat nonhuman animals.
 It is declaring that it is their minds that count.
 Humans’ power and control shouldn’t be an obvious given.

 The fact that the animal rights activists’ natural tendency and the first and last plan of action is to inform humans that their daily torturing of the weaker for their own minor benefits, habits and pleasures is wrong, is in itself wrong, violent and speciesist.

 Our job is not to convince humans to stop abusing, our job is to stop the abuse.

-The problem is not that humans don’t know what’s going on, the problem is that the most caring people in the world are wasting their so precious time on informing the rest of humanity about the greatest exploitation system ever in history, hoping that some of them will be kind enough to stop some of it, instead of looking for ways to annihilate them all so none of it will ever exist.
+The problem is not that humans don’t know what’s going on, the problem is that activists - the most caring people in the world - are wasting their precious time on informing the rest of humanity about the greatest exploitation system ever in history, hoping that some of them will be kind enough to stop some of it, instead of looking for ways to annihilate them all so none of it will ever exist.